Deed of Covenant

 (B) This sets out the purpose of the deed: in this case that the Donee is borrowing some goods from the Donor temporarily in order to evaluate whether they want to place an order for them with the Donor.
 If you are using the deed for something else, then alter this clause as need be.

 (C) This states that the machine being loaned comes with certain conditions.
 If you are using the deed of covenant for something else, then alter this clause as need be.

 Numbered clauses in the Deed of Covenant

-- Goods – Fill in the description of the goods being lent.
+- Goods – Fill in the description of the goods you are lending.

-- Group – This is needed if the company borrowing the goods is part of a group.
+- Group – You need this if the company borrowing the goods is part of a group.

-- Purpose – This states the purpose of the goods being borrowed.
+- Purpose – This states the purpose of the goods the other party is borrowing.

-(The template includes a few other minor clauses, such as one about the law of the contract, but we did not feel any of them sufficiently important to comment on them here.)
+(The template includes a few other minor clauses, such as one about the law of the contract.
+We did not feel any of them sufficiently important to comment on them here.)

 The guide contains all the details you need to sign the deed validly.